 In these programs, students learn to analyze content and generate comprehensive reports summarizing their findings.
 Programs also acquaint students with leadership and management concepts.
-An associate's degree is typically earned in two years and also includes general education courses in topics such as English composition and social studies.
+An associate's degree is typically earned in 2 years and includes general education courses in topics such as English composition and social studies.

 In addition to a core of communications applications technology coursework, the program curriculum requires students to choose elective courses in the areas of oral and written communication, humanities, math and the social sciences.
 Topics of instruction include the following: